Uprooting your world and embarking upon a cross country relocation is one of the most stressful events in life.

 4) Hire A Pro for Your Cross Country Relocation

 Don’t scrimp on a cheap and unreliable mover.
 While it’s great to save money, not all movers are created equal.
 Your life is being moved, so balance a company’s quality and reputation against the cost to your wallet.

 5) Create A Sensible Schedule For Packing.

-Start packing, boxing and preparing at least a month in advance.
+Start packing, boxing and preparing at least a month in advance for your cross country relocation.
 Begin with packing up the rooms you don’t use, like the extra bedroom, garage attic or basement.
 Once that’s don’t, focus on the smaller items, like paintings, china, decorations and delicate items that need extra protection or some bubble wrap.
 Save kitchen items, glasses, etc. for the end of your organization.
 Focus on bathroom items and bedding on the last days before the big move.

 6) Plan Your Route

 Take the initiative and examine the journey ahead.
 Are you driving or flying?
 Are you moving with kids or animals?
 No matter the options, it’s smart to book hotels in advance.
 Examine the road ahead.
 Are there decent restaurants along the trip, or are you going to feast on fast food?
 Consider unexpected issues, like limited hotels or gas stations along your expected journey.
 The same goes for any flights you might need to arrange.
 Take action as soon as possible.
 Remember, haste makes waste.